hashgraph/hedera-protobufs-java/README.md

 # Hedera Hashgraph Protocol Buffer API Message Definitions

 The Hedera Hashgraph API is implemented with protocol buffers, Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 This repository contains the current version of the files used to define the API.
+The master Hedera API protobuf repository can be found [here](https://github.com/hashgraph/hedera-protobufs).

 ## Documentation